substrate-system/request/README.md

 Exported functions:

 ### SignedRequest
-Patch a `key` instance so we make all requests with a signed header.
+Patch a `ky` instance so we make all requests with a signed header.

 ```ts
 import { KyInstance } from 'ky/distribution/types/ky'